chamberlainpi/bigp-globals/README.md

  - `chokidar`: used to detect file-changes and hot-reload/restart the child-server process automatically.
  - `socket.io`: handles the Client-Server communication.
  - `yargs`: parses the CLI arguments when launching the server with special parameters.

+ On the client side, it uses:

+ - `vue`: For layout, data-binding, client-router page updates, etc.
+ - `socket.io`: To communicate from/to the server.
+ - `GSAP TweenMax`: The best Web Animation library, hands down.
+ - `EaselJS`: A canvas-based drawing library (a-la-Flash).
+ - `Push`: Dispatches desktop notifications on server-refreshes.
+ - `Showdown`: To easily convert Markdown text to HTML (add `md` class to automatically parse your HTML tags)
+ - `jQuery`: Because, of course! :smile: